What is a Cell? Definition, Types, Structure, Functions, and More

 Plasmid in bacteria: special DNA with unique functions

-Plasmids are special DNA molecules found in some bacteria.
+Plasmids are unique DNA molecules found in some bacteria.
 They come in various types and serve numerous functions.
-One important function of antibiotic resistance is mediated by R-plasmid (resistance plasmids).
+A critical function of antibiotic resistance is mediated by R-plasmid (resistance plasmids).
 Understanding plasmid and antibiotic resistance

 Let’s break this down: